freeman-lab/regional/README.md

 	- list of regions `[region, region, ...]` or
 	- list of lists of coordinates `[[[x, y], [x, y], ...], [[x, y], [x, y], ...], ...]`

-`one` region and `many` regions share a set of common attributes and methods, in the case of `many` regions they are just evaluated once per region
+`one` region and `many` regions have the same attributes and methods, in the case of `many` regions they are just evaluated once per region

 ### attributes